HexRevEX/ipc_stream_proxy/README.md

 | `ffmpegOutputSuffix` | String appended to the output filename to uniquely identify the generated file. |
 | `ffmpegEnabled`      | Set to `true` to launch FFmpeg with this configuration.                         |

-## ❤️ Support the project
+## ❤️ Support

-If you find this project useful, you can support its development:
+This project is developed in my free time.

+If it saves you time or helps your work or if you want to add new ipc support, you can support further development with a donation

+### Cryptocurrency

 - **USDT (TRC20)** TUUZ8joXMZffHJ8nzDjVXNschHVcra5b2n
 - **Ethereum / ERC-20:** 0xC0C5d618A19042440B032e374FfFfAfF5328C9C3
 - **Bitcoin (BTC):** bc1q0ckgp3mpddkl2077s3w0kjgkdlj9eyr9dfq5k7

-Thank you for your support!
+Every contribution helps improve the project.
+Thank you!